 - Divorcing couples being hit with early withdrawal penalties or other significant tax penalties.

 The bottom line: If you or your partner has a substantial amount of retirement benefits, and that account is only in one person’s name, you need a QDRO.

 A QDRO Can Be Used to Satisfy Spousal Support/Child Support Obligations

 Notably, a QDRO can be used by a plan owner to tap into their retirement savings to satisfy spousal support obligations or child support obligations.
 This can make it a lot easier to deal with the financial headaches that are often associated with divorce.

 Specific procedures must be followed when using a QDRO to divide property, pay alimony, or pay child support.
 To be legally valid, a QDRO must conform to the requirements set forth by the United States Department of Labor (DOL).

 It is crucial that your QDRO is prepared by a skilled Long Island family law attorney who has experience drafting these types of documents.
-It is best to get a QDRO prepared early on in the divorce process because the QDRO must be approved by the court before the divorce can be finalized.

 Get Help From a Long Island Divorce Lawyer Today